-For all three time series, the selected degree of the stochastic difference equation is 2, which suggests that the trend component can be approximated by an I(2) process.
-This appears to be inconsistent with the result of the stationarity test in section III-A in that CPI is an I(0) process with a drift, M2+CDs an I(2) process without a drift, and IIP an I(1) process with a drift.
+Figure 14 Trend (Trend-Cycle) Components Extracted by DECOMP [1] CPI in that CPI is an I(0) process with a drift, M2+CDs an I(2) process without a drift, and IIP an I(1) process with a drift.
 This apparent inconsistency arises because DECOMP assumes the trend component to be a process without a drift.
 Therefore, when a drift is not taken into account, DECOMP recognizes CPI and IIP as an I(2) process rather than an I(1) process.